atlassian/atlassian-connect-example-app-node/README.md

 - **Running docker compose** - Then simply run `docker-compose up`.
 Once the docker finishes running, you can view the tunneled URL in the logs.
 ![img.png](static/images/tunnel-output.png)

-After you have the tunneled URL, check for the config in the url `/config`(`https://TUNNELED_URL/config`).
+After you have the tunneled URL, check for the config in the url `/atlassian-connect.json`(`https://TUNNELED_URL/config`).
 This is the __app descriptor URL__ for uploading the app and installing in Jira.

 ## Running your application
 - TBD

 ## Testing
-- TBD
+We have added a basic end to end test for installing and uninstalling the app, using [playwright](https://playwright.dev/docs/intro).
+You can add your own test cases on top of it.

+To run the end to end test, please add the values for `ATLASSIAN_URL`, `JIRA_ADMIN_USERNAME` and `JIRA_ADMIN_PASSWORD` in the `.env` file.
+Then simply run `yarn test:e2e` in the terminal.

 ## Getting help
 - TBD